Okada Manila: History

 Tiger Resort Leisure and Entertainment was granted a license to operate a casino within the Entertainment City in 2008.
 In June 2016, the casino complex then named as Manila Bay Resorts was re-branded as Okada Manila.

 The facility is intended to be used by Okada to compete with casinos in Macau and to position Metro Manila as a regional and international destination.
 The casino was set to open in November 2016 but the opening was later delayed due to worse-than-expected weather conditions.

 The casino complex was opened for "preview" on December 21, 2016, and later commenced operations as a casino on December 30, 2016.

 The Fountain, was officially opened on March 31, 2017, to invited guests.
 On the next day, the casino opened the attraction to the general public.

-Kazuo Okada was removed as board chairman of Tiger Resort in 2017 after the Universal Entertainment Corporation its parent firm alleged he has misappropriate funds.
+Kazuo Okada was removed as board chairman of Tiger Resort in 2017 after the Universal Entertainment Corporation, its parent firm, alleged he had misappropriated funds.
 Okada continues to claim that he is the rightful head of Tiger Resort and filed legal charges against the board while the casino continued to operate.

 The operations of the casino was significantly affected by the enhanced community quarantine in Luzon imposed due to the COVID-19 pandemic with 1,000 of its 10,000 staff members retrenched due in June 2020.

 The Supreme Court of the Philippines issued a status quo ante order on April 27, 2022, compelling the Tiger Resort to revert to a state prior to Kazuo Okada's removal from its board in 2017.
 On May 31, 2022, Okada's group took over Okada Manila's operations.

 In September 2024, Tomohiro Okada was appointed president and representative director of Universal Entertainment.

 In August 2025, Okada Manila announced a leadership transition, with Byron Yip concluding his seven-year tenure as president and chief operating officer.
 Nobuki Sato was named president and chief operating officer.